 - Represented numerous public companies in VCP filings and other self-corrections for qualified plans.

-David Godofsky is a partner in the firm's Employee Benefits & Executive Compensation Group, which was named “Law Firm of the Year” by U.S. News – Best Lawyers® for ERISA Litigation in 2016 and 2018, and Employee Benefits (ERISA) in 2015 and 2017.
-BTI Consulting named David a “Client Service All-Star” for 2019.
+David Godofsky is a partner in the firm's Employee Benefits & Executive Compensation Group, which was named “Law Firm of the Year” by U.S. News – Best Lawyers® four times for ERISA Litigation and for Employee Benefits (ERISA).
+BTI Consulting named David a “Client Service All-Star” twice, for 2019 and 2022.
 David is also the chairman of the Firm’s Retirement and Insurance Committee.
 He has a multidisciplinary practice that is unique in the United States.
-His ability to integrate legal analysis with cost, funding, administration and benefit design considerations is informed by his education and years of experience as an actuary and consultant.
+His ability to integrate legal analysis with cost, funding, administration, and benefit design considerations is informed by his education and years of experience as an actuary and consultant.
 David is a member of a team of litigators who have represented several major employers in cutting-edge class action litigation and other “bet the company” litigation matters.
 He has represented clients before the Supreme Courts of Florida and Illinois, as well as U.S. district courts and state trial courts around the country.

 - District of Columbia

 - University of Virginia (J.D., 1982)